Last updated on September 15, 2023

 Some apps use GPS to track you all the way, while others (like MileageWise) connect your arrival points.
 This means that the latter option is far more battery-friendly because using GPS all day eats up your battery and mobile data as well.

-Free mileage apps: Are there any at all?
+Free mileage tracker app – Are there any at all??

-The truth is that there are no mileage apps for free that you can use unlimited.
+The truth is that there are no mileage apps that you can use unlimited with a free plan.

 This is how many monthly free trips each mileage app offers: